 Maria Montessori, a 20th century educational pioneer and the first female physician in Italy, developed what has become known as the Montessori method.
-At the heart of this approach is the observation of the child as the basis for ongoing instruction.
+At the heart of this approach is the observation of the child.
 The child has within a natural desire to learn.
 The role of the teacher is to prepare a learning environment that awakens this desire and to recognize “sensitive periods” in the development of each individual child.

-Through her observation of challenged, typical, and gifted children, Montessori developed a curriculum of hands-on materials for all areas of development.
+Through her observation of challenged, typical, and gifted children, Montessori developed a curriculum of hands-on materials.
 These learning tools are made from natural materials, are self-correcting, increase in difficulty over time, and are purposefully arranged in the room.

 Although the Montessori method was developed decades ago, it is even more relevant today.
-In a world that often seems hurried and over-stimulating, the simple, yet precise, philosophy and materials of Montessori help to fill the basic needs of children today.
+In a world that often is over-stimulating, the simple, yet precise, philosophy and materials of Montessori fill the basic needs of children today.

 Philosophical Orientation of Stepping Stones Montessori School